Sherburne National Wildlife Refuge

 FOR IMMEDIATE RELEASE FOR MORE INFORMATION CONTACT:

 Adopt-a-Road participants volunteer for Sherburne National Wildlife Refuge (NWR) and work to clean roadsides that border and bisect refuge land.
-This fall during the months of September and October, 87 individuals volunteered their time and cleaned approximately 28 miles of refuge roads!
-Sherburne NWR would like to recognize all of the Adopt-a-Road volunteers for their dedication, hard work, and willingness to help keep the refuge pristine.
+This spring, during the months of April, May and June, 125 individuals volunteered their time and cleaned approximately 22 miles of refuge roads!
+Sherburne NWR would like to recognize all of the Adopt-a-Road volunteers for their commitment, hard work, and willingness to help keep the refuge pristine.

 Sherburne National Wildlife Refuge is so thankful for the efforts of our dedicated Adopt-a-Road volunteers to keep our roadsides and habitats clean and wildlife friendly.
-Sherburne NWR would also like to thank Ace Solid Waste for donating a dumpster for our Adopt-a-Road program to use during the 2-month clean-up.
+Sherburne NWR would also like to thank Ace Solid Waste for donating a dumpster for our Adopt-a-Road program to use during the three month clean-up.